 Divorce – Should You Settle or Go To Trial

 At any time after the filing of a Divorce the parties may “settle” the pending issues and thus avoid the expense and time in having the Court “decide” or make Orders regarding those issues after an actual evidentiary trial.
 If the parties settle, they may agree upon the terms of an Agreed Order and ask the Court to approve said terms.
 In a contested trial, the parties present evidence to the Court on all disputed issues.
 These issues could range from “every” issue which could possibly be before the Court, to the submission of just one issue, such as “custody“, or the valuation of marital interest in a particular asset such as a family business or medical practice.
 It is absolutely critical for anyone involved in the termination of a marriage to obtain experienced legal advice when trying to figure out whether a Dissolution or Divorce is best for them.

-The Law Office of Anthony W. Greco is committed to providing each and every Client with professional, aggressive and practical representation, while being sensitive to the Client’s unique concerns and goals.
-With more than 22 years of experience, our firm is equipped to deal with all issues involved in Divorce and Dissolution.
-From the complex, high-asset cases, emotionally charged case, to the most basic Dissolution, The Law Office of Anthony W. Greco is prepared to aggressively represent its Clients’ concerns and interests from the first day of representation through trial.
+The Law Office of Anthony W. Greco provides each and every client with professional, aggressive and practical representation.
+Our top priority is our client’s unique goals and concerns.
+Our firm has experience preparing for all issues involved in a divorce or a dissolution.
+From complex, high-asset, and emotionally charged cases, to the most basic and amicable dissolution, Attorney Greco’s team is prepared to aggressively represent our clients’ concerns and interests from the first day of representation through trial.

-For More of a Discussion on Divorce vs. Dissolution — What Is the Difference, click below.
+For More of a Discussion on Divorce vs. Dissolution — What Is the Difference, Click Here